 They kept going on and on for about another fifteen minutes about how they remembered their first time coming to high school and the silly dreams they had when the bus started to roll up.

-I stood and grabbed my bag next to me and quickly scurried in the bus after the doors opened.
+I stood and grabbed my bag next to me and quickly scurried onto the bus after the doors opened.
 I sat in the front and looked out the window.
-The other students walked in and walked all the way into the back of the bus with the rest of the others on the bus hollering and shouting.
+The other students walked in and walked to the back of the bus with the rest of the others on the bus hollering and shouting.
 “What did you do this summer?”
 “Where did you go?”
 “Did you see the movie yet?”
 “How was Florida?”
 Questions flew out again and everyone seemed to be talking at once.

 The bus closed its doors and started going down the street.

 I saw the cute little houses they had in the small town.
 There was a little trail where people could have their morning stroll, a tiny bridge, and a big red brick building that looked old and beautiful.